legentz/restricted-access/README.md

 require( dirname( __FILE__ ) . '/restrict-access.php' );
 ```

-Make sure you have placed all the files in the main Wordpress folder.
-By 'all the files' I mean:
+Make sure you have placed all the files places as mentioned by their folder name.
-- google-api-php-client-2.1.1 (folder)
-- gapps-login.php
-- restrict-access.php

-Move credentials.json into:
+**Update the Redirect URI**, download and rename the JSON as below.
+Move it into:
 > google-api-php-client-2.1.1/json/credentials.json

 Be sure you have **PHP >= 5.4**